TWELFTH NIGHT (Theatre Royal Bury St Edmunds)

 The Playground was a network for devising artists based at The Playground Theatre.
 Vanessa-Faye also worked as a rehearsal director for several new writing projects in research and development at the Playground.

-Visit The Playgrounds website.
+Visit The Playground Theatre’s website.

 THE SHIP OF FOOLS (THEATRE)